Lipsig, Shapey, Manus & Moverman, P.C.

 In a recent trial in Brooklyn, Alan Shapey was able to prove to a jury that a new condo building developer was partially responsible for damages suffered by our Lipsig Law firm client.
 Our client, who was at a party in the building, climbed onto a parapet wall surrounding the roof of a residential building in Williamsburg and then fell 70 feet into an alley alongside the roof.

 The new building’s developer had divided the roof into separate recreational areas (with barbeques, electricity and water) that were sold as condos and included a large common area for use by the condominium owners and their guests.
 The roof was zoned for recreational purposes.
-Alan Shapey, working with experts in building construction, design and safety regulations, identified the NYC Building Code regulation that required a ten-foot wire fences on roofs used for recreational purposes, not the 3 ½ foot high parapet wall that the developer provided.
+Alan Shapey, working with experts in building construction, design and safety regulations, identified the NYC Building Code regulation that required ten-foot wire fences on roofs used for recreational purposes, not the 3 ½ foot high parapet wall that the developer provided.
 The jury in Brooklyn agreed that the developer was negligent for not complying with the applicable Building Code rule by failing to build the ten-foot fence around the roof and it found that the developer was 60% at fault for the fall incident.
+The jury returned a verdict of $43,000,000 in our client’s favor.

 Awards & Recognition